 These are the findings that are between the first and second versions.
 Thus, the reviewers may likely give some sort of comments during the second review.
 In fact, there is a proportion of the manuscript that is not accepted after a revision.

-This rarely happens, but it can be about fifteen percent in some of these highly impactful journals.
+This rarely happens, but it can be about fifteen percent in some of these high impact journals.
 So, if you have no intention of wanting your manuscript to be a part of such a proportion, you should try your best to address all of the comments made by reviewers.

 Authors are to cross-check and even proofread all of the revised manuscripts for: